idlab-discover/libusb-wasi/BUILDING_WASI.md

 # Building libusb for WASI

+!!!
+The current implemetation only works for synchronous transfers as workaround have been used, this is because there is at time of writing no standard way spawning seperate threads for WASI/Wasmtime. !!!

 Compiling `libusb` for use in WASI requires setting up the environment with the appropriate compiler and toolchain paths.
 The compiler and archiving tools are configured using environment variables:

 ```sh